Is Having Imaginary Friends Normal or Dangerous? Experts Weigh in on the Issue

 Although some people—particularly adults—may find it weird, having imaginary friends is a normal part of growing up.
 These imaginary entities take many forms, from normal humans to fairies to a creature of a child’s own making.

-But what does experts have to say about this phenomenon?
+But what do experts have to say about this phenomenon?

 According to childhood educational psychologist Dr. Karen Majors, having imaginary friends isn’t harmful in any way.
 In fact, it can even be a good thing.